Meet Love Island Winter 2020 contestant Ollie Williams – the Cornish landowner who quit the villa after just three days

 Why has Ollie left Love Island?

-Ollie determined to depart the villa after solely three days when he realised he was nonetheless in love along with his ex-girlfriend.

-“I’ve to be trustworthy with myself, and everybody, that I do nonetheless love another person… I’ve to observe my coronary heart on this state of affairs and it will be fallacious for me to disregard these emotions.
+“I’ve to be sincere with myself, and everybody, that I do nonetheless love another person… I’ve to observe my coronary heart on this state of affairs and it might be fallacious for me to disregard these emotions.

 On the finish of the day, that is Love Island and it’s about discovering love.
-If I carried on something with Paige, or another lady which may come into the villa, it wouldn’t be truthful on them,” he mentioned in a press release.
+If I carried on something with Paige, or another woman which may come into the villa, it wouldn’t be honest on them,” he mentioned in a press release.

 Age: 23